cultivate-hfc/forecasts-api-docs/source/includes/_memberships.md

 Parameter | Type | Description
 --------- | ------- | -----------
-id | integer | The id of the survey question response survey_question_id | integer | The id of the survey question this survey question response belongs to survey_answer_id | integer | The id of the survey answer this survey question response belongs to survey_response_id | integer | The id of the survey response this survey question response belongs to question_content | string | The content of the survey question this survey question response belongs to answer_content | string | The answer content for this survey question response.
-Format varies based on the type of survey questions. survey_question_scoring_notes | string | scoring notes for the survey question this response belongs to survey_question_scoring_scale | string | the scoring scale for the survey question, if one exists survey_question_correct_answer | string | the correct answer for the survey question this response belongs to
+id | integer | The id of the survey question response survey_question_id | integer | The id of the survey question being responded to survey_answer_id | integer | The id of the survey answer that the user selected survey_response_id | integer | The id of the survey response this survey question response belongs to question_content | string | The content/text of the survey question answer_content | string | The selected/provided answer from the user.
+Format varies based on the type of survey questions. survey_question_scoring_notes | string | scoring notes for the survey question survey_question_scoring_scale | string | the scoring scale for the survey question, if one exists survey_question_correct_answer | string | the correct answer for the survey question